SoPra18-07/Singularity/README.md

 This game is being created as a part of the practical software course at the University of Freiburg.
 Look forward to the launch of this exciting new game!

+More information can be found in the [Software Praktikum Wiki](https://sopra.informatik.uni-freiburg.de).